 Q: Can I use my own car or motorcycle?

-A: You may use your own street legal car for the Honda Teen and Adult Driving Program, Advanced Defensive Driving, Acura High Performance Course, Acura Advanced High Performance Course, Lapping Program, Two- and Three-day High Performance Programs, Corporate Program, Coaching Program and Competition Licensing.
+A: You may use your own street legal car for the Honda Teen Defensive Driving Program, Acura High Performance Course, Acura Advanced High Performance Course, Lapping Program, Two- and Three-day High Performance Programs, Corporate Program, Coaching Program and Competition Licensing.
 It's highly recommended to use the school-supplied Hondas and Acuras due to the typical wear and tear from going through an extensive driving program.
 Additionally, The Mid-Ohio School's cars are specifically set up for use in these courses.
-Students in the Open Testing and Tuning, Open Track Time and Performance Track Riding must provide their own vehicle.
+Students in the Open Testing and Tuning, Open Track Time, and Performance Track Riding must provide their own vehicle.

 Q: May I use my convertible car?

 A: Convertible automobiles are welcome for use in all on-track driving programs at The Mid-Ohio School as long as they are equipped with a proper roll bar.
 Roll bars are not required for Lead/Follow track lapping.
 Rules do vary by course type.
 Please read the Requirements section for each course.

 Q: What should I wear?

 A: Dress casually and comfortably.
 Closed-toe shoes are required.